-The combination of Gayesco-WIKA’s Flex-R® multipoint thermocouple system and the Xtracto-Pad removable skin thermocouple assembly helps ensure dependable startups.
-Heavy walls shield the Flex-R from the FCC unit’s erosive environment.
+The combination of the Gayesco Flex-R® multipoint thermocouple system and the Gayesco Xtracto-Pad® removable skin thermocouple assembly helps ensure dependable startups.
+Heavy walls shield the Gayesco Flex-R® from an FCC unit’s erosive environment.
 The thermocouples are accurate and have a fast response time, providing real-time temperature measurements.
 What’s more, the thermocouples can be repaired or replaced on site.

-Using both the Flex-R and Xtracto-Pad allows accurate evaluation of temperature inside the FCC unit at startup, turning a major challenge into a controlled process.
-For questions or concerns about the startup of your FCC unit, contact the experts at Gayesco-WIKA.
+Using both the Gayesco Flex-R® and Gayesco Xtracto-Pad® allows accurate evaluation of temperature inside an FCC unit at startup, turning a major challenge into a controlled process.
+For questions or concerns about the startup of your FCC unit, contact the experts at WIKA USA.